Skip to main content

 How much does it cost to build a SaaS product from scratch?

-A SaaS MVP runs $40,000-$80,000 and takes 12-20 weeks.
-A mid-complexity platform with integrations, analytics, and team features lands at $80,000-$180,000.
-Enterprise SaaS with multi-tenancy, SSO, and compliance work costs $180,000-$300,000+.
+The budget tracks scope, not a rate card.
+A SaaS MVP is one core workflow, email and password auth, a basic dashboard, and hosted billing, and it takes 12-20 weeks.
+A mid-complexity platform adds role-based access, team workspaces, reporting, and a handful of integrations over 20-32 weeks.
+Enterprise SaaS adds multi-tenancy, SSO, audit logging, and compliance evidence over 32-52 weeks.
 What swings the number most is how complex your auth gets and how many third-party integrations you actually need.

 What SaaS features cost the most to build?